-Connecticut is home to almost half a million people who were born abroad.
+Connecticut is home to more than half a million people who were born abroad.
 New Americans in Connecticut serve as everything from software developers to metalworkers, making them critical contributors to the state’s economic success overall.
 They also contribute to the state as taxpayers and consumers.
-In fact, in 2014, immigrant-led households in Connecticut earned $18.9 billion dollars—or 13.9 percent of all income earned by Connecticuters that year.
+In fact, in 2016, immigrant-led households in Connecticut earned $21.1 billion dollars—or almost 15 percent of all income earned by Connecticuters that year.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in Connecticut, where immigrants are far more likely to be of working age than the U.S.-born population.

 |Age Group||Foreign-Born Population Share||Native-Born Population Share|

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
 In Connecticut, like the country as a whole, immigrants are currently punching far above their weight class as entrepreneurs.

 |People employed by immigrant-owned firms||73,047|

 |Fortune 500 companies in Connecticut founded by immigrants or their children||42.1%|

 Nationally, immigrants earned $1.4 trillion in 2016 and contributed more than $117 billion in state and local taxes, as well as almost $262 billion in federal taxes.
 This left them with more than $1.0 billion in spending power.
 Immigrants in Connecticut play an important role contributing to the state’s economy both as consumers and taxpayers.

 |Immigrant Household Income||$21.1B|